 The views from The Golden Rock Inn are something that you will never forget.
 This sugar-mill-turned-boutique hotel, meeked out an existence for many years.
 Then, American artist, Brice Marden, bought the property with his wife Helen.
 Much like his art, Mr. Marden emboldened the inn and restaurant with bright colors and completely revamped its look.

-“The Rocks” is the restaurant and they make a great roti (vegetarian and chicken) as well as a delicious lobster sandwich.
-Sit outside and enjoy the most dramatic view of the peak as well as views out over the Atlantic Ocean toward Antigua.
+“The Rocks” is the restaurant, and they make a great roti (vegetarian and chicken) as well as a delicious lobster sandwich.
+Sit outside and enjoy the most dramatic view of the peak and views out over the Atlantic Ocean toward Antigua.